 There are so many cases where a dependency between two variables X and Y can be observed but where the distribution is unknown.
-A statistics to measure the degree of association between variables X and Y where their distribution is unknown was developed by a statistician.
+Astatistics to measure the degree of association between variables X and Ywhere their distribution is unknown was developed by a statistician.
 C. Spearman, (1904) and called the Rank correlation coefficient.
-It is based on the ranks (or order) of the observations and does not depend on a specific distribution of X and Y. Such a statistics that does not depend on a specific distribution of the variables is called a non-parametric or distribution free statistics.
+It is where p = rank coefficient of correlation d = difference of the corresponding ranks of the two sets of scores and N = size of sample.